 Generic Name: lamotrigine

-Lamictal, known as lamotrigine in its generic form, is an anticonvulsant medication prescribed in tandem with other medications to prevent and control seizures in children over age two, adolescents, and adults.
+Lamictal (Generic Name: lamotrigine) is an anti-convulsant medication prescribed in tandem with other medications to prevent and control epileptic seizures in children over age two, adolescents, and adults.
 It treats partial onset seizures, generalized tonic-clonic seizures, and generalized seizures of Lennox-Gastaut syndrome.
-It is not known if Lamictal is safe or effective when prescribed as an antiepileptic on its own.
+It is not known if Lamictal is safe or effective when prescribed as an anti-epileptic on its own.

 Lamictal can also be used to prevent the sudden mood changes that occur as a symptom of bipolar disorder in adults (ages 18-65).
 The safety and effectiveness of Lamictal is not known for treating bipolar disorder in individuals under age 18 and over age 65.